Learn about your containers with `docker inspect`

 }

-Although the purpose of triton instance get is the same as triton-docker inspect, the triton instance command gives you additional details about your Docker containers including all of the network interfaces and automated DNS details from Triton CNS, the amount of memory allocated, disk space, etc. This information will help you understand and manage your instances within the context of the Triton Cloud.
+Although the purpose of triton instance get is the same as docker inspect, the triton instance command gives you additional details about your Docker containers including all of the network interfaces and automated DNS details from Triton CNS, the amount of memory allocated, disk space, etc. This information will help you understand and manage your instances within the context of the Triton Cloud.

 Inspect your instances